westerndigitalcorporation/swerv-ISS/README.md

       int z = x + y;
       return z;
     }

+    void _start()
+    {
+      main(0, 0);
+      tohost = 1;
+    }

+And here's how to compile and run the above program

+    $ riscv32-unknown-elf-gcc -mabi=ilp32 -march=rv32imc -nostdlib -g -o test2 test2.c
+	$ whisper test2

-If no global variable named "tohost" is written by the program, the simulator will stop on its own if a squence of 64 consecutive illegal instructions is encoutered.
+If no global variable named "tohost" is written by the program, the simulator will stop on its own if a sequence of 64 consecutive illegal instructions is encountered.

 For programs requiring minimal operating system support (e.g. brk, open, read and write) the user can compile with the standard C library